 How Grieving Helps Heal the Wounds After Loss

-Grieving is something that is always present in our lives.
+Grieving is always present in our lives.
 We have to say goodbye to places, colleagues, relatives, friends and partners.
-Relationships are torn apart, places are abandoned, stages are completed.
+Relationships are torn apart, places are abandoned, and stages are completed.
 The mourning begins.
 But grieving helps heal too.

 “If you want to be able to cope with life, you must be willing to accept death.”